Ita O'Brien MBACP (Accred)

 15 - 23 St Pancras Way

-I have worked as a counsellor for 23 years.
-I offer humanistic counselling sessions in a safe, confidential and non-judgmental environment.
-I also offer counselling to clients who are in recovery from addiction.
+I have worked as a humanistic and addiction counsellor for 16 years.
+I offer confidential counselling sessions in Camden and Highgate, North London.

-I work with adults from different backgrounds who have decided to engage in counselling sessions.
-This can lead to more self awareness and a deeper understanding of your situation.
+I work with adults who have decided to engage in counselling sessions.
+This can lead to greater self awareness and a deeper understanding of yourself and your situation.

-Sometimes it can be helpful to talk about what is happening in your life with someone who is impartial.
-This can be especially supportive when life is challenging and can enable you to speak more openly.
-It can enable you to gain insight your life, past or present.
+Sometimes it can be helpful to explore what is happening in your life with someone who is impartial.
+This can be especially supportive when you are experiencing difficulties and changes in your life.

-At the first session I complete an assessment.
-So that I can fully support you in our sessions it is helpful for me to have information about your past and present circumstances.
+At the first session so that I can fully support you in our sessions it is helpful for me to have information about your past and present circumstances.
 This can lead me to finding out more about you and why you have come to counselling.
 It gives you time to ask any questions and talk about any concerns you may have.
 This session is time for both of us to decide if we want to work together.

 I offer you support in exploring and reflecting on your situation.
 Through ongoing exploration in our sessions feelings can emerge which can lead to more clarity.
 Sometimes feelings around a situation can be uncomfortable.
 During these times I support you in going at your pace and allowing you the time to explore what is happening in your life.

-It is my attention to always offer empathy, understanding, and genuineness.
+It is my intention to always offer empathy, understanding, and genuineness.
 I also seek clarification to enable me to gain full understanding of your situation.

 I am an accredited counsellor with British Association of Counselling and Psychotherapy.
-I work within the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I work within their Ethical Framework for Good Practice in Counselling and Psychotherapy.
 Their aim is to ensure a high standard of clinical practice.
 This includes Continuing Personal and Professional Development plus Supervision.

 I list below an article about Humanistic Therapy which I found on the British Association for Counselling and Psychotherapy’s website, (BACP).